Channel Tunnel Rail Link (Supplementary Provisions) Act 2008: Purpose

-The Channel Tunnel Rail Link (Supplementary Provisions) Act 2008 (c.
-5) is an Act of the Parliament of the United Kingdom which amends the Channel Tunnel Rail Link Act 1996.
+This then facilitated the UK government selling its stake in Eurostar.

+Provision

 Its principal provision is to allow the Office of Rail Regulation to charge the operator of the Channel Tunnel Rail Link "a fee in respect of the exercise of any of the Office of Rail Regulation's functions in relation to the rail link".

+This clarified the regulatory framework of the Channel Tunnel Rail Link.

 Passage of the bill

 The legislation was introduced to the House of Commons as the Channel Tunnel Rail Link (Supplementary Provisions) Bill by the Secretary of State for Transport, Ruth Kelly, on 8 November 2007.
 The Bill was read for the third time in the House of Commons on 17 January 2008 and passed to the House of Lords with one amendment agreed.
 The Bill was read for the third time in the House of Lords on 13 May 2008 and was passed without further amendment.